graphcore/tutorials/README.md

   Poplar graph programming framework and the PopLibs libraries.
 * [tutorials/pytorch](tutorials/pytorch) - A set of tutorials to introduce the PyTorch framework support for the IPU.
-* [tutorials/tensorflow1](tutorials/tensorflow1) - A set of tutorials to
-  introduce the TensorFlow 1 framework support for the IPU.
 * [tutorials/tensorflow2](tutorials/tensorflow2) - A set of tutorials to
   introduce the TensorFlow 2 framework support for the IPU.
 * [tutorials/popvision](tutorials/popvision) - A set of tutorials to introduce